-From the late 1920s until about 1946 Herman Lenzen, who was born in Carver County on Jan.
+From the the late 1920s until about 1946 Herman Lenzen, who was born in Carver County on Jan.
 29, 1906 owned the building and ran a barbershop and tonsorial (shaving salon) in the building.
 He also offered baths and a sauna in a frame structure at the rear, and had a pool hall on the south side of the bank building that burned in the 1930s.
 During Prohibition the Internal Revenue Service performed a raid looking for bootleg liquor at the sauna, but found nothing.
-In recent years the building served as a residence, a coffe and sanhwich shop, and an off-sale liquor store.
+In recent years the building served as a residence, a coffee and sandwich shop, and an off-sale liquor store.

 313 Broadway.
 Built about 1880, its earliest uses and ownership have yet to be explored.
-It is known that the building is comprised of two buildings fused together.
+It is known that the building is today comprised of two buildings fused together.
 The northern smaller portion of the building served at various times as a cobbler shop, harness shop, warehouse, and under Mike Spandel in the 1930s as a barber and watch repair shop.
 The larger southern portion saw use as a drug store, printing shop, and saloon.
-The first legal saloon owner after prohibition may have been Grover Engels, who already during Prohibition was known to keep bootleg liquor in the building under the counter, and who was known to keep it in his residence at 116 Fourth Street West in Carver.
+The first legal saloon owner after prohibition may have been Grover Engels, who already during Prohibition was known to keep bootleg liquor under the counter in the building, and who was known to keep it in his residence at 116 Fourth Street West in Carver.
 Grover's brother, Wilmar "Boots" Engels owned a saloon down the street at 205 Broadway in Carver.
-In more recent times the building has been the Rivertown Inn, Mel's Bar, Bertha's Bar, the Dog House Bar, the Silver Bullet Bar, Siggy's Pub, Sammy's Hideout, and the Dog House Bar again.
-The southern building once featured a second story veranda with railing, accessed by a doorway between the two upper windows.
+In more recent times the building has been the Rivertown Inn.
+Mel's Bar, Bertha's Bar, the Dog House Bar, the Silver Bullet Bar, Siggy's Pub, Sammy's Hideout, and the Dog House Bar again.
+The southern building has a second story residence, and once featured an upper veranda with a railing, accessed by a doorway between two upper windows.
 Already by 1923 the veranda and access door had been removed.
 The lower level had a central recessed doorway, which was flanked on either side by large picture windows with double smaller windows above.
 Below the picture windows were recessed panels.